A Baja Bubble JourneyTM

 Where there are options we have based these prices on mid range accommodations.
 Should you wish higher range hotels or private vacation rentals we are happy to provide a quote.
 Please just ask your Adventures Consultant.

-Single Supplement: If you are a solo traveler and wish to have your own hotel room in Loreto an additional single supplement is required.
+Single Supplement: If you are a solo traveler and wish to have your own hotel room in Loreto an additional single supplement of $140 is required.
 Solo travelers may be asked to share a large stand-up canvas tent with another guest at Magdalena Bay Whale Camp.If you are asked to share a tent at our whale camp, rest assured that tents are very spacious, full-height canvas wall tents, with two cots and plenty of room to stand and maneuver around your tent-mate without difficulty.
 Please inquire at time of booking if you have any questions.

 Tour Includes: